Lonnie Dennis

-Lonnie Dennis (born December 10, 1937- January 6, 1997) is a former professional Canadian football player with the Canadian Football League's the British Columbia Lions.
+Lonnie Dennis (December 10, 1937 – January 6, 1997) was an American professional football player with the Canadian Football League (CFL)'s the British Columbia Lions.
 After playing college football at Brigham Young University, Dennis spent his entire 9-year CFL career as an offensive lineman for the Lions.
 He was named CFL All-Star in 1963 and 1964, and was a part of the Lions Grey Cup victory in 1964.
+Dennis died on January 6, 1997 at the age of 59.